line72/usbmdistros/website/content/products/witches_moon-a_storm_of_golden_mare_and_black_cauldron.md

 ---

 ## CD
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/witches-moon-a-storm-of-golden-mare-and-black-cauldron-cd) for $12.00 :: [Digipak]
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/witches-moon-a-storm-of-golden-mare-and-black-cauldron-cd) for $12.00 :: [digipak]